christoffercarlsson/christoffercarlsson/experience.md

 #### Gothenburg, Sweden

-Architecture, design and developement for various client projects, working as a consultant.
+Architecture, design and development for various client projects, working as a consultant.
 Mentor to junior developers that joined the team.

 #### HTML, CSS, JavaScript, Node.js, React, Angular, Docker